Skip to main content

 Validator Node

 Participates in consensus (Aura + GRANDPA) by producing blocks and finalizing chains.
-Requires staking.
+Requires a 1,000 ORB bond and governance approval.

 Requirements: